 Jumperoo Play Station: This thing… oh man where do I start?
 Worth.
 Every.
 Penny!

 Bumbo: A friend of ours just gave this chair to us.
 She said her baby hated it and never sat in the for more than a few minutes.
 Our little one sits in it for 20+ min no problem.
 I (personally) think it helps her with her core strength as she can sit up for longer and longer now.
 But again I’m not a baby expert.
 Just goes to show every baby likes and disliked different things.

 Baby Einstein Turtle: This was the first baby toy that we bought, and she love love loves this thing!
 She’s become very efficient at giving the buttons a solid whack and gets a good kick out of it every time!
 I would say this toy really encouraged her/motivated her to stay on her tummy longer.

-Muffin the Moose: I am Canadian (and so is she), so how could I not get this fantastic teether and activity toy??
+Muffin the Moose: I am Canadian (and so is the Peanut), so how could I not get this fantastic teether and activity toy??
 It’s awesome!
+Patriotic duties complete!

 Manhattan Toy Company Sensory Ball: This has been a great toy addition for us.
 It doubles as a teether and a sensory ball.
 With all of the little loops to manipulate her hands can double grab the ball and shake.
 There’s a really soft sounding rattle in the middle piece as well, which is stimulating but not annoying.

 Bright Stars Floor Mirror: From the beginning we noticed The Peanut liked mirrors.
 She was enchanted by them, and more often than not, when mid melt down, they provided as a distraction to whatever it was that ailed her.
 She received this mirror as a present around 5 months, and it was awesome, made tummy time an enhanced experience!
 Wish we had had it a few months earlier!